ISIRK/Astro/README.md

 **Other:**
 ```
-dice - Roll A Dice (You might even get a mystery!)
+dice - Roll A Dice (There is a possibility you'll get a mystery.)
-quiz|q - Take the Halloween Quiz!
-(Limited Time Only)
+joke - Get a Joke
-meme - Get a random meme
+dadjoke - Get a dadjoke
-joke - Get a random joke
+token - Get a Fake Bot Token
-binary <text> - Turn text into binary
+binary <text> - Turn text into Binary
-text <binary> - Turn binary into text
+text <binary> - Turn Binary into Text
+meme - Get a Meme
+programmerhumor|ph - Get a Programming Meme
+minecraft|mc <user> - Get stats about a minecraft user.
-token - Get a fake bot token
+minecraftserver|mcs <server ip> - Get info about a Minecraft server
+quiz|q - Take the Halloween Quiz
 ```

 **Prerequisites**